Redwood City Wildfire Defense

 The FIRE SAFE San Mateo County offers free resources, community chipping programs, home assessments, and education to help Redwood City residents reduce wildfire risk and prepare for fire season.

-FireRoofs installs custom-built exterior sprinkler systems designed specifically for Redwood City's terrain and vegetation.
-Our three-stage Detect → Alert → Defend system uses intelligent wildfire detection cameras, satellite monitoring, and high-pressure water to saturate your property and create a defensible perimeter around your home.
+FireRoofs combines automated exterior sprinkler systems with structural home hardening for Redwood City properties.
+Our Detect → Alert → Defend system uses intelligent wildfire detection cameras, satellite monitoring, and high-pressure water to saturate your property.
+Our hardening scope seals every vulnerability embers exploit.

 Local Wildfire Resources for Redwood City Homeowners